Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lucas Giolito will take the mound for the Chicago White Sox against Justin Turner and the Boston Red Sox on Friday at 8:10 PM ET.
+Lance Lynn takes the mound for the Chicago White Sox on Saturday at Guaranteed Rate Field against Masataka Yoshida and the Boston Red Sox.
+First pitch is at 4:10 PM ET for the second game of a three-game series.

-The White Sox are -105 moneyline underdogs in this matchup with the Red Sox (-115).
-The total is 8.5 runs for the matchup (with -105 odds to go over and -115 odds on the under).
+The Red Sox are favored in this one, at -125, while the underdog White Sox have +105 odds to win.
+The total is 9 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.